Coognaac/penalty_shootout/README.md

 A fun and interactive Penalty Shootout Game built with pure HTML, CSS, and Vanilla JavaScript.

-The player takes penalty kicks by selecting a shooting direction, while the goalkeeper attempts to predict and save the shot.
+The player takes penalty kicks by selecting a shooting direction, while the goalkeeper tries to predict and save the shot.
 The final result depends on the player’s decision and the goalkeeper’s reaction.

-This project is a lightweight browser-based game created to practice frontend development concepts such as DOM manipulation, game logic, animations, and user interaction.
+This lightweight browser-based game was created to practice frontend development concepts such as DOM manipulation, game logic, animations, and user interaction.

 ⸻